RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 * Idea: convert the loop initializing all counters with 0 to a memset and give each atom one gpu-thread
 * Special Challenges:
   * Signaling from inside the kernel to the launching method if not enough memory per atom is available to fit all atom indices contained in the grid cell/bin
-&#8594; use same technique as for porting the neighbor list construction loop (i.e. in the kernel: write to special memory address initialized with 0 if not enough space - from launching method: check if memory address still contains initialization value (0 here))
+&#8594; use same technique as for porting the neighbor list construction loop (i.e. in the kernel: write to special memory address initialized with 0 if not enough space - from launching method: check if memory address still contains initialization value 0 afterwards)
   * concurrent accesses to a grid cell content counter (counter of how many atoms a grid cell contains) possible
   &#8594; wrap with atomicAdd
   * method taking an atom position and returning its correspondent grid cell/bin needed